dappforce/subsocial-docs/docs/basics/lightpaper/architecture/PostsAndSpaces.md

 - Tweets on Twitter
 - Videos on Youtube.

 How about something more advanced?
-How can we recreate popular platforms for Web 3.0 using Subsocial?
+How can we recreate popular platforms for Web3 using Subsocial?

 - **Airbnb** – apartment listings are spaces, while reviews are posts.